 Viruses attach themselves to program or executable instruction files, and most cookies are made up of or stored in text and data files.
 Computer experts say that a cookie has never hosted or spread a virus, and it is unlikely to happen because cookies do not have a feature that will make it easy for a virus to attach itself.

-For more information, please refer to: Frequently Asked Questions → Computer Viruses in this Electronic User's Guide.
+For more information, please refer to: Frequently Asked Questions $\rightarrow$ Computer Page 92